opencord/cord/docs/quickstart_physical.md

 this repository will deploy CORD against a standard physical rack wired according to the **best practices** as defined in this document.

+[* NOTE: If you are new to CORD, you should start by bringing up a development POD on a single physical server to get familiar with the CORD deployment process.
+Instructions to do so are in [quickstart.md](./quickstart.md). *]

 ## Physical configuration
 ![Physical Hardware Connectivity](images/physical.png)